Crit'Air Sticker for a New or Recently Bought Car

-If you have just bought a car and need a Crit’Air sticker, the main issue is that the V5C registration document can take 2–6 weeks to arrive from the DVLA.
-Here is how to apply before it arrives — and whether you even need to.
+If you have just bought a car and need a Crit’Air sticker, the main issue is that the V5C registration document can take 2-6 weeks to arrive from the DVLA - and you need it to apply.
+Here is what to do while you wait, and whether you even need to apply at all.

 Check your Crit'Air category